oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     </copy>
     ```

-  Notice how there is no way user 1 can access the newly created table under the schema due to not have schema level priveledges which grant access to all tables.
+  Notice how there is no way user 1 can access the newly created table under the schema due to not have schema level privileges which grant access to all tables.
 Now watch what happens with u2.

 3. Login to u2